And the answer is NOT Lockdown!!!!

-Many, if not most companies work very hard to promote themselves in many ways, attending networking meetings, creating social media posts, employing a sales force even – all targeted at going out to get NEW BUSINESS.
+Many, if not most companies work very hard to promote themselves to get new customers, attending networking meetings, creating social media posts, employing a sales force even – all targeted at going out to get NEW BUSINESS.

-They then ignore, or neglect their current customer base.
+They then ignore, or neglect them.
 Here are the top 5 reasons why:

 - Er, um, I don’t know who my customers are.
 They come to my web-site, they buy and then they go somewhere else.
 There is no loyalty any more.

 Answer: I’m not surprised, if you never follow up, never say thank you why would you expect anything else 🤷♂️.